Coquillettidia: Bionomics

 Not all species have been well documented, but females of some are known to feed primarily on birds but will also bite cattle.
 The females bite primarily at night, and are most active during the early part of the night.
 They occasionally attack humans during daylight hours in shady places when their habitat is entered.

 Adult females lay their eggs on the surface of water in areas of emergent vegetation to which hatchling larvae attach themselves with a modified siphon, on the roots or submerged stems, and where they remain throughout development; pupae also attach themselves the plants by means of a modified respiratory trumpet, and remain there until the adult is ready to emerge.

-Species in the subgenus Coquillettidia are primarily Afrotropical, but some are found in the Oriental and Australasian Regions, one occurs in North America and two occur in the Palearctic region.
+Species in the subgenus Coquillettidia are primarily Afrotropical, but some are found in the Asian and Australasian Regions, one occurs in North America and two occur in the Palearctic region.
 Austromansonia occurs only in New Zealand, while species of subgenus Rhynchotaenia are confined to the Neotropical Region.

 Medical importance

 Coquillettidia perturbans is considered a vector of eastern equine encephalitis; other species are secondary or suspected vectors of Brugia malayi the cause of lymphatic filariasis, and Rift Valley fever.

+Coquillettidia venezuelensis transmits Oropouche virus, the cause of Oropouche fever.